Course Definitions and Format

 Study Tour Abroad, 1-6

 NDSU faculty directed, part-term experience or field study in a foreign country.
 Conducted in English for residence credit.
-Prereq: Prior approval by the Office of International Programs and major department.
+Prerequisite: Prior approval by the Office of International Programs and major department.
 May be repeated.
-Graded 'P' or 'F'.
+Graded 'P' or 'F' (undergraduate) or 'S' or 'U' (graduate).

 Case Studies, 1-3